-Genetics, epigenetics, nutrigenomics, genetic coding – these terms have enveloped our field of study here at The Maas Clinic of late, and below we are sharing why.
+Genetics, epigenetics, nutrigenomics, genetic coding – all key fields of study here at The Maas Clinic of late.
+Below we share why.

 We are also sharing how transformative we have found epigenetics to be when used as part of our client treatment programmes.
 This is an exciting and pioneering area of complementary medicine and one which we believe will be the ‘next big thing’ in Functional and Integrated Medicine.